FREE REPORT: BEST PLACES TO RETIRE

 There are advantages and drawbacks for these regions, including how crowded they are.
 For instance, while Bangkok offers an array of tempting sights, sounds, and experiences for an expat, it can also be crowded and confusing.
 After all, Bangkok is home to half of Thailand’s population.

-If you crave calmer surroundings, you may want to choose a place to rent in the suburban area outside of Bangkok or in Chiang Mai, where the weather is more bearable during the cool season (December and January in particular).
+For calmer surroundings, you may want to choose a place to rent in the suburban area outside of Bangkok or in Chiang Mai, where the weather is more bearable during the cool season (December and January in particular).
 In addition, the mountain views and ubiquitous Buddhist temples are soothing.
 Rent is also significantly lower.

 If you rent property in Thailand, which is likely because owning property if you are a ‘farang,’ or foreigner, can be difficult, be prepared to pay property taxes on your rental.
 Landlords have to pay this tax of about 12.5 percent, but they often pass along the costs to their renters.

-If you are an American moving to Thailand, keep in mind that while many Thais speak English, you may want to learn languages such as Chinese, Malay, and Lao so you can communicate more easily within Thailand’s culture while searching for a place to live.
+And, if you are an American moving to Thailand, keep in mind that while many Thais speak English, you may want to learn languages such as Chinese, Malay, and Lao so you can communicate more easily within Thailand’s culture while searching for a place to live.

-Moving Pets to Thailand
+Moving Pets To Thailand

 If you plan to move to Thailand with a dog or another animal, there are several things you need to know.
 First, you need a health certificate for your pet in English.
 It must be signed by a vet from the country you are moving from.